fraserwat/fraserwat/README.md

 - No surprises here - Python & SQL!
 - I've also used AWS for a bunch of different projects.
 AWS Lambda for deploying ML models as API endpoints, Athena for querying a massive data lake, etc.
-- The immediate user of most of my work are non-technical colleagues so I've also got a lot of use out of Tableau, Google Sheets, Sisense, etc.
+- The immediate users of most of my work are non-technical colleagues so I've also got a lot of use out of Tableau, Google Sheets, Sisense, etc.

 ## 📫 How to reach me 📫

 - 🐥 **Twitter**: [@fraserwtt](https://twitter.com/fraserwtt)
 - 👨‍🦰 <s>**My Website**: IN PROGRESS</s>